The 7 principles of PRINCE2 Project Management

 All projects must be justified, not just at inception, but throughout their execution and implementation.

-This might sound simple in principle, but when you consider the shifting influence of events, markets, management agendas and evolving corporate strategy, the reality of justifying a project over the long term becomes a little more challenging.
+This might sound simple in principle, but when you consider the shifting influence of events, markets, management agendas, and evolving corporate strategy, justifying a project over the long term becomes a little more challenging.

 Another perennial problem that threatens business justification is scope creep.
-This often results from poorly defined goals leading to the misallocation of resources and wildly optimistic timescales.
+This often results from poorly defined goals, which lead to the misallocation of resources and wildly optimistic timescales.

-Benefits and progress must be clearly defined throughout a project’s lifecycle by a steering committee to ensure sustained involvement and buy-in from corporate sponsors and stakeholders.
+A steering committee must clearly define benefits and progress throughout a project’s lifecycle to ensure sustained involvement and buy-in from corporate sponsors and stakeholders.

 2. Learnings from prior projects